 The USA does not alter in any way the IDEA Part C definition of parent or the responsibilities of the parent under IDEA Part C. The USA also does not alter the State lead agency’s responsibilities under IDEA Part C to appoint a surrogate parent under § 303.422 when a parent, as defined in § 303.27, cannot be identified.
 However, when appointing a surrogate parent, the USA broadens the scope of the PII that can be disclosed by the Part C lead agency or participating agency to the CWA or tribal organization responsible for the care and protection of the foster child.

 In appointing a surrogate parent for a foster child under the IDEA Part C regulations, the State lead agency must consult with the CWA or tribal organization responsible for the care and protection of the foster child.
-The USA permits the Part C State lead agency or participating agency, during this consultation with the CWA or tribal organization, to disclose PII regarding the child without parental consent, provided that the terms and purposes of the USA are met (see answer to Q.2. of this guidance).
+The USA permits the Part C State lead agency or participating agency, during this consultation with the CWA or tribal organization, to disclose PII regarding the child without parental consent, provided that the terms and purposes of the USA are met (see the answer to Q.2. of this guidance).
 Under the IDEA Part C regulations, an employee of any public agency (including the CWA or tribal organization) that provides any services to the child or family member of the child may not serve as the surrogate parent for IDEA Part C purposes.

 Since the USA permits the IDEA Part C participating agency to disclose PII from a child’s early intervention records without parental consent to a CWA or tribal organization, this ensures the continuity of education and early intervention services during the time prior to, and during, the period when the surrogate parent is appointed.